11/26/2024

 President and CEO

 Yeah.
-So in fact the competitive landscape even changed.
-Outside China, in fact worldwide is NVIDIA, Qualcomm and Mobileye and us, the four companies.
-And in China you have to add the Horizon Robotics in there.
-So I think those are probably the companies we're competing against.
-And I think Conti and Bosch continue to play a major role because right now with all the OEM design wins, outside China, OEM still want to work with tier one.
-Our role to OEM is really providing silicon and sometimes providing sulfur, but they always need a tier one sitting in between so that Conti and Bosch always play a major role because they are beating on the design win.
-We are helping them to work out to beat on those design wins.
-So working closely with tier one continues to be important for us.
+So in fact, the competitive landscape didn't change.
+Outside China, in fact, the worldwide is – NVIDIA, Qualcomm, and Mobileye, and us, the full company.
+And in China, you have to add the Horizon Robotics in there.
+So I think those are probably the company we're competing against.
+And I think Conti and Bosch continue to play a major role.
+Because right now, with all the OEM design wing outside China, OEMs still want to work with a tier one.
+Our role to OEN is really providing silicon and sometimes providing sulfur, but they always need a tier one sitting in between so that the county and the board should always play a major role because they are bidding on the design.
+We are helping them to bid on those designs.
+So working closely with the tier one continues to be important for us.

 speaker